Website icon Xpert.Digital

 Shinsegae

-Shinsegae is a South Korean group of companies based in Seoul that operates high-end department stores in Korea under the name Shinsegae and low-end department stores in South Korea and China under the name E-Mart.
-The name Shinsegae means New World.
+Shinsegae is a South Korean conglomerate headquartered in Seoul that operates, among other things, upscale department stores under the name Shinsegae in Korea and budget-oriented department stores under the name E-Mart in South Korea and China.
+The name Shinsegae means "New World.".

-As of 2014, the company owned around 15 upscale Shinsegae department stores in Korea, as well as 140 E-Mart discount stores in Korea and six in China.
-Shinsegae Department Stores is the second largest department store chain in the country after the Lotte chain.
-Sales revenue in 2006 amounted to 4.7 billion euros; In 2010 it was 10.5 billion euros with a net profit of more than 725 million euros.
-Direct competitors in Korea are Lotte Shopping and the Hyundai Department Store Group.
-Shinsegae employed 16,383 people as of December 2004.
-In 2010, E-Mart had 12,893 employees.
+In 2014, the company owned approximately 15 upscale Shinsegae department stores in Korea, as well as 140 E-Mart discount stores in Korea and six in China.
+Shinsegae is the second-largest department store chain in the country after Lotte.
+Sales revenue amounted to €4.7 billion in 2006 and €10.5 billion in 2010, with a net profit exceeding €725 million.
+Direct competitors in Korea include Lotte Shopping and the Hyundai Department Store Group.
+Shinsegae employed 16,383 people in December 2004, while E-Mart had 12,893 employees in 2010.

-On May 22, 2006, the company announced that it would take over the 16 Korean Wal-Mart stores with 3,300 employees for 882 million US dollars (approx. 690 million euros) and convert them into e-marts.
-E-mart is the largest retailer in South Korea with a market share of about 30 percent.
+On May 22, 2006, the company announced that it would acquire the 16 Korean Walmart stores with 3,300 employees for US$882 million (approximately €690 million) and convert them into eMarts. eMart is the largest retailer in South Korea with a market share of about 30 percent.

 E-Mart's e-commerce strategy

-The group also operates Shinsegae, the country's second largest department store chain after the Lotte chain.
+The group also operates Shinsegae, the country's second-largest department store chain after the Lotte chain.

 1. Online shopping platform SSG.COM